sortlist/jobs/README.md

 Your goal is to understand the agencies' behaviours (accounts) on Sortlist in time, per countries, and per plan type.
 ## Time for the test:
-We have estimate that a **senior Data analyst** with a good SAAS knowledge should be able to do the work in 2-3 hours.
+We have estimated that a **senior Data analyst** with a good SAAS, Tableau knowledge should be able to do the work in less than 3 hours.
 The test is not timed, the time you will need to do the entire test will depend of your knowledge base, research & learning skills ;).

 Good luck !